24Priyanshi/JUET-Study-Material/README.md

 # JUET-Study-Material
-This repository contains all the study materials such as ppts and notes of subjects 6th semester onwards.
+This repository contains the study materials, such as PPTs and labs of subjects from thw 5th semester onwards.